Recover

 The download and reconstruction takes about 30 seconds and the database consistency check takes about 90 seconds.
 The cache size limit is then set to 0 because this VM has very limited disk space.

-It’s normal to have skips in the hb.db.N file sequences!
+there may be skips in the hb.db.N file sequences!

 # time hb recover -c bs -n